joshcallawaydev/memory_game/docs/TESTING.md

 With more time i would have liked to refine the game validation.
 Currently if you click too quickly the logic can not keep up and the clicks can be unregistered.

 Further to this you can click a card after its open and it will close.
-I would to add more validation so this does not hapen.
+I would like to add more validation so this does not happen.

 I would have also liked to have presented the scores automatically, without the need to refresh the page.
 All features that can be implemented in later releases.